The Last Man Who Knew Everything

 and The Telegraph.
-PD Smith, writing for the Guardian, praised Robinson for taking on the challenge of researching such a polymath's life and calls the book "an excellent introduction to one of the most versatile minds of the 19th century".
+P. D. Smith, writing for The Guardian, praised Robinson for taking on the challenge of researching such a polymath's life and calls the book "an excellent introduction to one of the most versatile minds of the 19th century".

+In 2023, the 250th anniversary of Thomas Young's birth, a new edition with a foreword by the scientist Martin Rees and a new postscript entitled “Polymathy Then — and Now?” was published by Open Book Publishers.
+An associated article by Martin Rees reviewing the book appeared in Physics World A blog article by the editor of Physics World also discussed the book.